Type constructor with unit (return) and bind (>>=),

 However, extending the target monad is not considered.

-as target monad, how to interpret State s
+E.g.: with IO as target monad, how to interpret State s?

 data State s a =